Stackclash/5e-vault/5. Mechanics/Items/Sporecaster Hhbh.md

 ## Effect:

 As part of using this herb, you tuck segments of this herb into specific segments of your clothes and armour.
 Whenever you are successfully hit by a melee weapon attack, you release a burst of spores in a 5-foot radius around you.
-Any creature other than you in this burst must make a DC 15 Constitution saving throw, becoming poisoned for 1 minute on a failure.
+Any creature other than you in this burst must make a DC 15 Constitution saving throw, becoming [[/5.
+Mechanics/Rules/Conditions.md#poisoned\|poisoned]] for 1 minute on a failure.
 Once you have released 4 bursts of spores, the fungi segments in your clothes and armour becomes empty and this effect ends.

 *Source: Hamund's Herbalism Handbook p.
 33*